rentpath/mobile_pagination/README.md

 The resulting pagination links will now contain `/?slide=2, /?slide=3` to suit your custom url structure.

-If you don't like list items, you can also override the template methods.
-Just add this to one helpers:
+If you don't like list items, you can also override the MobilePagination::Templates.
+Just add this to the bottom of one of your view helpers:

     module MobilePagination
       module Templates